damato-design/system/docs/foundations/density.md

 Use the control below to affect the base grid value.
 This page will update with the new value.

 <density-control reference="--box_standard_density-size"></density-control>

+{% audience "engineer" %}

+Adding a new density context can be done by adding the `data-density-shift` attribute to an element.
+The name implies we are shifting the density context to the next step within this element.
+It is not possible to explicitly set the preferred density context; it is implied by relation to the other contexts defined in each page.

+{% endaudience %}